Nearly Degenerate Majorana Dark Matter and Its Self-Interactions in a Gauged $U(1)_{L_\mu - L_\tau}$ Model: Summary

+\item{\bf Inelastic upscattering and detection prospects:} The Sommerfeld-enhanced upscattering in dense halos can locally replenish the excited state $\chi_+$.
+While distinguishing its subsequent annihilation signals from the dominant $\chi_-$ background presents a significant observational challenge, it provides a unique phenomenological feature of the nearly degenerate mass spectrum.

+\item{\bf Neutrino limits from Sommerfeld enhancement:} Although the late-time dark matter annihilations ($\chi_\mp \chi_\mp \rightarrow SS, Z^\prime Z^\prime$ and $\chi_- \chi_+ \rightarrow S Z^\prime$) are generally $p$-wave suppressed, the exchange of light $S$ particles induces a significant Sommerfeld enhancement across all these channels (Sec.~\ref{sec:sommerfeld-indirect}).
+To derive the neutrino limits, we focus on the baseline scenario where the current dark matter relic is predominantly $\chi_-$.
+By comprehensively accounting for the cascade decays of the produced $S$ and $Z^\prime$ bosons from the $\chi_- \chi_- \rightarrow SS$ and $Z^\prime Z^\prime$ processes, we confront our theoretical neutrino spectra with the stringent upper limits from neutrino telescopes like Super-Kamiokande, ANTARES, and IceCube (Fig.~\ref{fig:s1-xs-ss}).

-\item In the dark matter mass range of 10 to hundreds of GeV, and with the $S$ scalar particle mass in the range of tens of MeV, the velocity-weighted cross section $\langle\sigma_{\rm T} v\rangle /m_-$ shows a strong dependence on the average collision velocity $\langle v\rangle$ (Figs. \ref{fig:self-scattering-1} and \ref{fig:self-scattering-2}).
-Our results can provide a consistent solution to the core-cusp problem.
-This self-interacting Majorana DM model explains the diversity of DM halos.
-At the scale of dwarfs and low surface brightness galaxies, the value is usually $\sigma_{\rm SI}/m_-$ around $(1-10)~{\rm cm}^2/g$, while at the scale of galaxy clusters, it is generally smaller, roughly $\sigma_{\rm SI}/m_- \sim 0.01-0.1~{\rm cm}^2/g$ (Sec.~\ref{sec:self-scattterings}).
+\item{\bf Self-interactions and small-scale structure:} In the DM mass range of $10 \sim 75$ GeV, with the scalar mass $m_S$ at the tens of MeV scale, the velocity-weighted transfer cross section $\langle \sigma_T v \rangle / m_-$ exhibits a profound dependence on the average collision velocity due to resonant enhancements (Figs.~\ref{fig:self-scattering-1} and \ref{fig:self-scattering-2}).
+This velocity-dependent self-interacting DM model elegantly explains the diversity of DM halos.
+At the scale of dwarf spheroidal and low surface brightness galaxies, the cross section reaches $\sigma_T / m_- \sim \mathcal{O}(1 - 10) \text{ cm}^2/\text{g}$, resolving the core-cusp problem and explaining halo diversity.
+Simultaneously, the cross section is naturally suppressed at larger scales, comfortably satisfying the stringent upper limits for galaxy groups ($\lesssim 1.1 \text{ cm}^2/\text{g}$) and massive clusters ($\lesssim 0.35 \text{ cm}^2/\text{g}$) (Sec.~\ref{sec:self-scatterings}).

 \end{itemize}

 \textbf{Acknowledgments.} This work was partly supported by the National Center for Theoretical Sciences and the National Science and Technology Council of Taiwan under grant number NSTC 113-2112-M-033-005.